-With more than 35 years of experience, Mr. Sayovitz is Schenck, Price, Smith & King’s Managing Partner and co-chairs the Firm's Telecommunications Practice Group.
-He is also a member of both the School Law and Corporate Practice Groups.
+With more than 45 years of experience, Mr. Sayovitz recently served as the Firm's Managing Partner and Chair of its Management Committee.
+He co-chairs the Firm's Telecommunications Practice Group.
+Mr. Sayovitz is also a member of both the School Law and Corporate Practice Groups.
 Mr. Sayovitz first joined Schenck, Price Smith & King, LLP in 1996, left in 2000 to serve as Executive Vice President and General Counsel of a publicly traded telecommunications company, and returned to the Firm in January 2002.
 His areas of concentration are telecommunications, public utilities, transactional law, and education.

 Among his professional, business, and civic affiliations, Mr. Sayovitz served as General Counsel and Senior Vice President for Lexent, Inc., and Regional Counsel, Eastern Region, United States Consumer Product Safety Commission.
 The former president of the New Jersey Association of School Attorneys, Mr. Sayovitz also served as Joseph Kushner Hebrew Academy's President and Chairman (2003-2007).

 He is fluent in Hebrew.